CMB27/ModbusRTUSlave/extras/ModbusRTUSlaveExample.md

 # ModbusRTUSlave Example Sketch
-This example demonstrates how to setup and use the ModbusRTUSlave library.
+This example demonstrates how to setup and use the ModbusRTUSlave and the [ModbusRTUMaster](https://github.com/CMB27/ModbusRTUMaster) libraries.

+For this example to work [ModbusRTUMasterExample](https://github.com/CMB27/ModbusRTUMaster/blob/main/examples/ModbusRTUMasterExample/ModbusRTUMasterExample.ino) needs to be uploaded to one of the Arduino boards and [ModbusRTUSlaveExample](https://github.com/CMB27/ModbusRTUSlave/blob/main/examples/ModbusRTUSlaveExample/ModbusRTUSlaveExample.ino) needs to be uploaded to the other.

+If everything works properly, you should be able to control the LEDs connected to one board with the buttons and potentiometers connected to the other.

 ## Hardware Required
 - 2 Arduino Boards